 - 6.3.1.
-A Letter of Intent to submit a Proposal in response to this RFP is optional and must be received by the date and time identified in Subsection 6.2: Procurement Timetable. - 6.3.2.
-Receipt of the Letter of Intent by Department will be required to receive any correspondence regarding this RFP; any RFP amendments, in the event such are produced; or any further materials on this project, including electronic files containing tables required for response to this RFP; any addenda; corrections; schedule modifications; or notifications regarding any informational meetings for vendors; or responses to comments; or questions. - 6.3.3.
+A Letter of Intent to submit a Proposal in response to this RFP is optional. - 6.3.2.
+Receipt of the Letter of Intent by Department will be required to receive any correspondence regarding this RFP; any RFP amendments, in the event such are produced; or any further materials on this project, including electronic files containing tables required for response to this RFP; any addenda; corrections; schedule modifications; or notifications regarding any informational meetings for Vendors; or responses to comments; or questions. - 6.3.3.
 The Letter of Intent must be transmitted by email to the Contract Specialist identified in Subsection 6.1. - 6.3.4.
 The Proposer is responsible for successful email transmission.
-The Letter of Intent must include the name, telephone number, mailing address and email address of the vendor's designated contact.
-The Department will provide confirmation of receipt of the Letter of Intent if the name and email address of the person to receive such confirmation is provided by the vendor. - 6.3.5.
-Notwithstanding the Letter of Intent, vendors remain responsible for reviewing the most updated information related to this RFP before submitting a proposal.
+The Letter of Intent must include the name, telephone number, mailing address and email address of the Vendor's designated contact.
+The Department will provide confirmation of receipt of the Letter of

+- Intent if the name and email address of the person to receive such confirmation is provided by the Vendor. - 6.3.5.
+Notwithstanding the Letter of Intent, Vendors remain responsible for reviewing the most updated information related to this RFP before submitting a proposal. - 6.3.6.
+Proposals submitted by entities that did not submit a Letter of Intent shall not be considered.